RBGKew/bioinfo-utils/docs/software/python.md

 # Python

-There are 2 version of python installed on Kew HPC 2.7.18 and 3.7.9
+There are 2 version of python installed on KewHPC are 2.7.18 and 3.7.9

-## installed Modules
+## Installed Modules

-Many commonly used python modules have been centrally installed, If you need any others ask [Matt Clarke](mailto: m.clarke@kew.org) to install them centrally, or install to a personal local lib in /data/users_area.
+Many commonly used python modules have been centrally installed.
+If you need any others ask [Matt Clarke](mailto: m.clarke@kew.org) to install them centrally, or install to a personal local lib in /data/users_area.

-###Python 2.7 modules
+###Python 2.7 Modules
 |Package | Version |
 | :----- | ------: |
 | biopython | 1.76 |